-“Where two of you are together, I am present”.
+“Where two of you are together, I am present.”

-The reality has something of both analogies.
+Reality has something of both analogies.

-During an anamnesis, one asks information that is then written down in the file.
-The things that are difficult to express by the patient, are considered to be just that, namely: that what is fundamentally expressible, but is hard to be expressed by this patient at this time.
-But what if the things that are difficult to express are just that, namely: that what is fundamentally difficult to express in principle?
-Not by this patient, not by that patient, not by anyone else?
+During an anamnesis, one asks for information that is then written down in the medical file.
+The things difficult to express by the patient, are considered to be fundamentally expressible but hard to be expressed by this patient at this time.
+But what if things difficult to express are fundamentally difficult to express in principle?
+Not by this patient, not by that patient, nor by anyone else?

-… lies a world of meaning
+… lies a world of meaning.

-In previous texts I have already partially discussed the how and why of ‘empathy beyond the conceptual’.
-The focus deserves to be placed above all on the fact that this is the ultimate source itself of ‘meaning’.
-I do not mean dictionary-meaning, but deep meaning, sense.
-In the sense of: what does the health of someone you care about mean to you (so: someone who means something to you)?
+In previous texts, I have partially discussed the how and why of empathy beyond the conceptual.
+The focus needs to be placed above all on the fact that this is the ultimate source of ‘meaning.’
+Not dictionary-meaning, but deep meaning, in the sense of: What does the health of someone you care about mean to you (so: someone who means something to you)?

-That what has deep meaning to someone, is what that someone finds important.
-‘Being important’ and ‘having deep meaning’ are even synonymous to each other.
+That what has deep meaning to someone is what that person finds important.
+‘Being important’ and ‘having deep meaning’ are synonymous.
 This goes infinitely far.
 We are dealing here with the meaning of existence, and so of anything that anyone does.

 Empathy is not the conceptually knowing of the conceptually unknowable.
 Empathy is two clouds that meet and ‘understand’ each other… as clouds.